The 50 most common words in French

 If you’re just starting out learning French, it can be confusing to confront a list of frequently used words without any contextual grounding.
 But if you can memorise all fifty, you’re on your way to a solid understanding of the language.

-The fifty commonest words in French come from Wiktionary’s frequency lists.
+The fifty most common words in French come from Wiktionary’s frequency lists.
 In this case, the words are taken from a sample of film subtitles, which provide a helpful insight into how French is commonly spoken.
 As we’ve written elsewhere, watching movies in French is a great way to improve your French language skills passively.

 1. je | I (subject pronoun, first person)